eLTER-RI/metadata-harvester/CONTRIBUTING.md

 ### 5. Rate Limiter

 Add a ratelimiter into the `./backend/src/services/rateLimiterConcurrency.ts` in order to not overload the remote service.
+Use the rate limiter on places where the code logic might call the repository API (mapper, harvesting logic, db validation logic).